Workforce Development

 Empowering Employment

-Vocational training, social enterprises and employment services for community members who face barriers to the workforce.
+Vocational training, social enterprises and employment services for community members who face obstacles to the workforce.

 Vocational Training and Education